 Holiday parties thrown by employers can be riddled with temptations.
-Employees have to figure out how to mingle with supervisors and coworkers using an appropriate level of friendliness while respecting boundaries and not overdoing it.
+Employees have to figure out how to mingle with supervisors and coworkers using an appropriate level of friendliness while respecting boundaries and not overdoing them.
 Combine that with alcohol, which is often served at many of these events, and you may have a recipe for disaster.

 While many professionals feel obligated to attend these parties, in many cases, skipping out might not be a big deal.
 Furthermore, if you are struggling with sobriety, it might be wise to limit your time.
 Sometimes it’s okay to be open with employers and coworkers, and other times it’s wise to keep an addiction problem under wraps.
 In any case, you still must put sobriety first.
-If that means avoiding a situation where alcohol flows freely or at least limit your time there, you are best off finding a way to diplomatically navigate this situation without putting yourself in harm’s way.
+If that means avoiding a situation where alcohol flows freely or at least limits your time there, you are best off finding a way to diplomatically navigate this situation without putting yourself in harm’s way.

 Prepare to Deal With Financial Issues

 The answer?
 Make a budget regarding spending or try to make a little extra (take on some overtime).
 If money continues to be a problem, find ways to create or obtain relatively inexpensive gifts for people.
 If you feel comfortable, be honest about your financial situation with others.
 Chances are, they will understand.